What is a Briss?

 Brit milah is considered to be so important that should the eighth day fall on the Sabbath, actions that would normally be forbidden because of the sanctity of the day are permitted in order to fulfill the requirement to circumcise.

-2 Responses to “What is a Briss?”
+19 responses to “What is a Briss?”

-1. Janis Schwartz Says:
+1. Janis Schwartz says:

 Why the 8th Day?